Skip to main content

 Which metrics does HypoMe read from Apple Health?

-Only the four metrics HypoMe offers as experiment outcomes: Sleep Duration, Daily Steps, Heart Rate Variability (HRV), and Active Calories.
+Only the metrics HypoMe offers as experiment outcomes: Sleep Duration, Daily Steps, Heart Rate Variability (HRV), Active Calories, and Blood Glucose.
 You grant permission per metric, only if you pick a HealthKit-backed outcome.
 HypoMe never reads any other health data.

 Why isn’t my Apple Health data showing up?